junzhejiang1234/Cubic_IJCAI/README.md

 ```shell
 st_run.sh --market <market_name>
 ```
-The testing results on four major Chinese stock index option and the corresponding case studies are as follows:
+The testing results on major stock index and the corresponding case studies are as follows:

 ![overview](result_exp.png)
 ![overview](conf_trade3.png)